Jeanette Abrahamsen Teaching Portfolio

-I am an Emmy award-winning journalists who produced thousands of hours of TV news in some of America’s largest media markets at Tampa’s NBC station, San Diego’s ABC station and the San Diego Union-Tribune.
+I am an Emmy Award-winning journalist.
+I produced thousands of hours of TV news in some of America’s largest media markets at Tampa’s NBC station, San Diego’s ABC station and the San Diego Union-Tribune.
 I now teach students to create multimedia stories for broadcast, web and social media platforms.
-I run the Florida Focus class out of the WUSF TV studios where students produce daily news shows that air on Tampa’s PBS station.
-I joined forces with Tampa’s NPR station to team reporting students up with radio journalists to produce stories that aired dozens of times on WUSF radio.
-I also produced immersive 360 virtual tours at the University of South Florida and reported for Hashtag Our Stories.
+I’ve taught 1,237 hours of live in-person training and 400 hours of live online training.
+I run the Florida Focus class in collaboration with WUSF TV studios where students produce daily news shows that air on Tampa’s PBS station.
+My reporting classes collaborated with Tampa’s NPR station to produce award-winning stories that aired dozens of times on WUSF radio.
+I also produced immersive 360-degree virtual tours at the University of South Florida and reported for Hashtag Our Stories.
+I am pursuing my PhD in Curriculum and Instruction with a concentration in Instructional Technology.

 My teaching philosophy is to arm my students with more than just skills to get a job.
 I arm them with the skills it takes to derive joy from their jobs.
 I teach them how to love learning so innovation can fuel their careers.
 Click here to read more.